kiss-ai-stack/kiss-ai-stack.github.io/docs/ai-stack-core.md

 #### What Makes the Core Special?
 The Core is built to keep things easy, fast, and efficient.
 Here’s why you’ll love it:

+- **Zero boilerplate**: Say goodbye to repetitive setup code.
+Just define your agent in a simple YAML file.
+- **Dynamic tooling**: Automatically loads and configures tools like RAG for document retrieval or prompt-based models for queries.
+- **Autonomous AI powered decision-making**: The built-in decision maker dynamically selects the best tool for each query, optimizing performance.
+- **Vector database adaptors**: Easily store and retrieve private document embeddings with Chroma.
+- **AI/LLM client adaptors**: Seamlessly connect to providers like OpenAI with minimal setup.
+- **Automatic dependency resolver**: Based on the tools dependencies will be resolved automatically in the first run.
+- **Temporary/presistant RAG agents**: Cleanup stored documents after temporary sessions.
+- **Standalone component**: Core is totally isolated from other components.
+You may use it standalone in your apps/server developments.

+KISS AI Stack Core focuses on keeping it simple while delivering powerful AI capabilities with minimal effort.
 <br><br>

-#### Best for:
-- **Tool Building**: Quickly add tools like RAG or prompt models to your agent.
-- **Document Processing**: Store and retrieve knowledge from your own datasets.
-- **AI Classification**: Automatically decide how to handle a query with minimal setup.
-<br><br>

-#### Features:
-- **No Boilerplate**: All you need is a YAML file to configure your agent.
-- **Built-in Support**: Use RAG and prompt tools without worrying about complex logic.
-- **Integrated Vector DB**: Store document embeddings for fast retrieval.
-- **AI Client Flexibility**: Connect to any supported AI service like OpenAI.
-<br><br>

-Start leveraging the Core of the KISS AI Stack and let it handle the complexities while you focus on what matters—delivering value through AI!